inthewaves/AppUpdateServerGenerator/README.md

 │   │   ├── [ 3.5M]  delta-443009134-to-447207733.gz
 │   │   ├── [ 3.5M]  delta-443021034-to-447207733.gz
 │   │   ├── [ 1.9K]  ic_launcher
-│   │   └── [ 1.4K]  latest.txt
+│   │   └── [ 1.9K]  latest.txt
-│   ├── [ 5.4K]  latest-bulk-metadata.txt
+│   ├── [ 7.4K]  latest-bulk-metadata.txt
-│   └── [  349]  latest-index.txt
+│   └── [  345]  latest-index.txt
 ├── [  80K]  apprepo.db
 ├── [  32K]  apprepo.db-shm
 ├── [    0]  apprepo.db-wal
 └── [  178]  public-signing-key.pem
 ```

-The files meant to be synced with a static file server are the files located in
+Note that the files meant to be synced with a static file server are the files located in
 `app_repo_data/apps`.

 A short overview of each file:

 * **public-signing-key.pem**: The public key will be used to validate the signatures in the repo for
   the `validate` command, and it will also validate the private key passed into the `insert-apk`